redhat-na-ssa/setup-playbooks/rh-developer-hub/readme.md

 ### Enabling Kubernetes Plugin

-> We assume all the components there is being integrated with Developer Hub is installed in the same cluster hosting RHDH instance.
+> We assume all the components that is being integrated with Developer Hub is installed in the same cluster hosting RHDH instance.
 If some of the compoenents (eg. ArgoCD, ACM, ACS, etc) is running on a different cluster,
 > you may need to repeat this step on other clusters.

  1. create a new SA